Crittall Windows: Early history

-Postwar history
+Post-war history

 During the 1950s, Crittall began to manufacture aluminium windows and curtain walling, and in the 1960s was instrumental in the development of pressure chamber weather performance testing standards that are still used in the UK today.

-The postwar period has seen Crittall undergo several major corporate changes.
+The post-war period saw Crittall undergo several major corporate changes.
 In 1965, it merged with Henry Hope & Sons Ltd to form Crittall Hope – a firm that was then taken over in 1968 by Slater Walker Securities.
 Six years later, in 1974, Crittall-Hope was acquired by Norcros Ltd, and Crittall Windows Limited Braintree and Witham was formed.

 In 1990, Crittall moved to new premises in Braintree.
 Five years later, it was acquired by Apax Venture Capital, and then sold two years later (1997) to Marmon Corporation of Chicago.
 In 2002, the company was acquired by Laurel Holdings, and was then the subject of a management buy-out in 2004.
 In 2007, the company opened a new factory and head office in Witham.